 It all started with chicken breast.
 Which is pretty much the default for health-conscious folks, right?
 Boneless skinless chicken breast.
 Often dry, sometimes you need to choke it down.
 Except that I found a way to actually make juicy baked chicken breast!
 Yay.
 Still, it’s chicken breast – what can you expect?
 It’s not a delicacy.

 Then I discovered that on a low carb diet, I can actually eat FAT.
-And that recent research shows that fat, even saturated fat, is likely harmless for most people.
+And that recent research shows that fat, even saturated fat, is likely harmless for most healthy people.
 I still didn’t discover parmesan chicken wings back then.
 But I started making oven baked chicken thighs – how much better are they than chicken breast, RIGHT?
 Especially when you cook them with the bone in and skin on.
 Juicy!

 Chicken wings are the best part